neow3j/neow3j-docs/docs/neo-legacy/contract_invocation.md

 attributes and scripts.

 Neow3j already adds some attributes automatically if your invocation does not include any outputs (e.g. fee payments).
-This includes a script attribute that tells the NEO VM which address it should use for validating the transaction's witness.
+This includes a script attribute that tells the NeoVM which address it should use for validating the transaction's witness.
 The second attribute is a remark attribute consisting of some random value.
 It makes the transaction unique and therefore repeatable.